hanachanX/ImageFileEditing/README.md

-# The author is A BIGINNER in programming!!!
-Please be tolerant
+# The author is A BEGINNER in programming!!!Please be tolerant
 ***

 # Function Description #